German-Cobian/Journeyman-Front-End/README.md

 ## Description

-> This is  a Web application where users should sign in to survey the listing of journeymaen, then reserve their services for a determined period, users can then see their reservations or cancel them.
+> This is  a Web application where users should sign in to survey the listing of journeymen, then reserve their services for a determined period, users can then see their reservations or cancel them.

 In this app all users (admin and regular) are allowed the following actions: